Skip to main content Skip to footer

 Water main repairs, construction and other maintenance work in an area can cause some rust and scale products, which normally adhere to the inside of the water main, to break away.
 Operating fire hydrants can also cause this.
 The discoloured water is safe to drink, but the water may appear dirty or may stain your laundry.

 If your water is yellow or rusty coloured, run your cold water tap for 5-10 minutes, or until the water clears.
 If the water does not run clean, locate a tap before any internal treatment equipment such as water softeners or filters.
 Run the tap and see if there is coloured water present.
-If the water is clear before the internal treatment system, the issue is likely within the internal treatment system and will require the services of a licenced tradesperson.
+If the water is clear before the internal treatment system, the issue is likely within the internal treatment system and will require the services of a licensed tradesperson.

 If there is coloured water both before and after any internal treatment systems and it does not clear through flushing the lines, call ServiceNorfolk at 519-426-5870 or 226-NORFOLK.